apiflask/apiflask/docs/configuration.md

     This configuration variable was added in the [version 0.9.0](/changelog/#version-090).

-## API documentations
+## API documentation

-The following configuration variables used to customize API documentations.
+The following configuration variables used to customize API documentation.

 ### DOCS_FAVICON